10 Simple Tips for Hiking in the Snow in the Winter

 - Extra batteries

-For additional recommendations, check out the National Park Service’s top ten hiking essentials list.
+For additional recommendations, check out our list of the top ski essentials and items to pack.

 Winter in Colorado means the sun usually drops behind the mountains starting as early as 3-4pm.

 When this happens trail conditions will become shady and temperatures can drop significantly.

 Make your hiking trip during the warmest part of the day and plan to hike with the sun!

 You will be able to enjoy the warmer weather and beautiful scenery, without exposing yourself too much as night approaches.